 If shareholders of Sallie Mae approve the Reorganization, the Privatization Act provides that the wind-down period will terminate and Sallie Mae will liquidate and dissolve on September 30, 2008, unless an earlier dissolution is requested by Sallie Mae and the Secretary of Education makes no finding that Sallie Mae continues to be needed as a lender of last resort under the Sallie Mae Charter or to purchase loans under certain agreements with the Secretary of Education.
-In connection with such dissolution, the GSE must transfer any remaining GSE obligations into a defeasance trust for the benefit of the holders of such obligations with cash or full faith and credit obligations of the United States, or an agency thereof, in amounts sufficient, as determined by the Secretary of the Treasury, to pay the principal and interest on the deposited obligations.
-At December 31, 1996, Sallie Mae had \$372 million in current carrying value of debt obligations outstanding with maturities after September 2008.
-If the GSE has insufficient assets to fully fund such GSE debt obligations outstanding at the time of dissolution, the Holding Company must transfer sufficient assets to the trust to account for this shortfall.
-The Privatization Act also requires that on the dissolution date, the GSE shall repurchase or redeem, or make proper provisions for the repurchase or redemption of any outstanding shares of Sallie Mae preferred stock.
-The preferred stock is carried at its liquidation value of \$50 per share for a total of \$214 million and pays a variable dividend that has been at its minimum rate of 5 percent per annum for the last several years.
-See "FINANCIAL STATEMENTS -- Footnote 13."
+In connection with such dissolution, Sallie Mae must transfer any remaining GSE obligations into a defeasance trust for the benefit of the holders of such obligations with cash or full faith and credit obligations of the United States, or an agency thereof, in amounts sufficient, as determined by the Secretary of the Treasury, to pay the principal and interest on the deposited obligations.
+At December 31, 1996, Sallie Mae had \$372 million in current carrying value of debt obligations outstanding with maturities after September 30, 2008.
+If Sallie Mae has insufficient assets to fully fund such GSE debt, the Holding Company must transfer sufficient assets to the trust to account for this shortfall.
+Prior to dissolution, proper provision must also be made for the redemption or repurchase of outstanding shares of Sallie Mae preferred stock.
 Upon dissolution, the Sallie Mae Charter will terminate, and any assets that Sallie Mae continues to hold after establishment of the trust or which remain in the trust after full payment of the remaining obligations of Sallie Mae assumed by the trust, will be transferred to the Holding Company or its affiliates, as determined by the Holding Company Board of Directors.